gogwilt/secrets-game-jam/devlog.md

 Obvious problems include:
 * Boost from zero velocity, we need to choose a direction.
 * Switching dimensions without using the boost.

+I added a player current direction, so that boost from zero would head in that direction.

+I also made the boost direction controllable (and cancellable), to hopefully make the boost feel more satisfying to use.

+I don't think I can add my "tap" vs "tap-and-hold" idea, because I think it will make the controls feel sluggish during normal gameplay.